seaniemc/LearnOnYourOwn/README.md

 7. If you do not have MongoChef then open a new command prompt and type 'mongo' into it.
 Execute the commands as instructed under the "Creating the database" heading.
 8. Open this project within Eclipse EE or IntelliJ by importing the project into the IDE as a maven project.
 9. Run TodoApplication.Java.
-10. Navigate to http://localhost:8080/ in your prefered browser.
+10. Navigate to http://localhost:8080/ in your preferred browser.

 ### About this project